ventolab/Human-ReproductiveTract-Development-Atlas/analyses_for_figures/figure_7_organoids_disruption/README.md

 - `Drug2Cell_Wolffian_derived_epithelia.ipynb`: notebook that applies the [drug2cell](https://github.com/Teichlab/drug2cell) method to identify CHEMBL drugs that could target Wolffian-derived epithelia in male samples > 10 PCW.

-- `InVivo_InVitro_CellTypist.ipynb`: notebook that uses [CellTypist](https://github.com/Teichlab/celltypist) to transfer epithelial cell type labels from a > 10 PCW female samples and the uterine epithelial organoids derived from a 12 and a 17 PCW samples.
+- `InVivo_InVitro_CellTypist.ipynb`: notebook that uses [CellTypist](https://github.com/Teichlab/celltypist) to transfer epithelial cell type labels from a > 10 PCW female samples and the uterine epithelial organoids derived from a 12 and a 17 PCW sample.

--
+- `Organoids_ctrl.ipynb`: analysis of control (DMSO) uterine epithelial organoids from a 12 and a 17 PCW sample.

+- `Organoids_BPA.ipynb`: analysis of BPA-treated uterine epithelial organoids from a 12 and a 17 PCW sample.

+- `Organoids_BBP.ipynb`: analysis of BBP-treated uterine epithelial organoids from a 12 and a 17 PCW sample.